This part of the website is for all residents living in properties managed by Hanover.

 Benefits and money advice

 If you have any concerns about money, your first point of contact should be your housing officer or development manager.
 They will be able to point you in the right direction for advice and support.
+Please visit our dedicate Welfare Rights and Benefits Advice pages to find out more information about financial support available.

 Your Tenant Handbook